Here Come the Redpolls!

 Many redpolls do head south in winter, not necessarily to escape the cold but to search for food.
 Many spend the winter in central and southern Canada.
 However, some still overwinter as far north as central Alaska, the Yukon and Northwest Territories.
 In years where redpoll numbers are high and there is a lack of small tree seeds (such as birch seeds) up north, they may start to show up as far south as the central United States in search of food.
 These influxes of redpolls into the central USA are referred to as “irruptions.”

 When and where the redpolls show up varies from year to year.
-Unlike many birds that breed and overwinter in the same area each year, redpolls are wanderers.
+While many migratory birds breed and overwinter in the same areas each year, redpolls are wanderers.
 A redpoll that overwintered in the north one year may head thousands of kilometers south the next year and some will fly thousands of kilometers in one year.
 For example, a Common Redpoll banded in Belgium was later captured in China, 8350 km away.
 Another Common Redpoll banded in Fairbanks, Alaska during one winter was recaptured 5000 km away in Montreal, Quebec the next winter – a very impressive journey for such a small bird!

 Redpolls will happily visit feeders and they particularly like black Nyger (or “Niger”) seeds.
 So, if you live in Canada or the northern US and want to see redpolls, try putting out a feeder stocked with Nyger seeds in winter.
 If there aren’t any redpolls in the area, you may still attract other finches, such as Pine Siskins.
 Like redpolls, Pine Siskins are finches that wander North America and migrate in response to varying food supplies.